go-nunu/nunu-layout-advanced/README.md

 nunu create all user
 ```

-These commands will create components named `UserHandler`, `UserService`, `UserDao`, and `UserModel` respectively and place them in the correct directories.
+These commands will create components named `UserHandler`, `UserService`, `UserRepository`, and `UserModel`, respectively, and place them in the correct directories.

-### Starting the Project
+### Run the Project

-You can quickly start your project using the following command:
+You can quickly run the project with the following command:

 ```bash
 nunu run
 ```

-This command will start your Golang project and support hot-reloading of files.
+This command will start your Go project and support hot-reloading when files are updated.

-### Compiling wire.go
+### Compile wire.go

-You can quickly compile `wire.go` using the following command:
+You can quickly compile `wire.go` with the following command:

 ```bash
 nunu wire